HyVar/hyvar-rec/README.md

 Input Specification
 ----------------------
-hyvar-rec requires a unique JSON file in input that formalizes the FM, the initial configuration, the contextual information, and the user preferences.
+HyVarRec requires a unique JSON file in input that formalizes the FM, the initial configuration, the contextual information, and the user preferences.
 All these information are encoded into a JSON object following the JSON schema defined in spec/hyvar_input_schema.json.